Charles Price Jones: Life

 In 1922 the church created a council of Bishops in the national convocation and he was chosen to be the first Senior Bishop.
 He actively maintained the spiritual leadership and operated as Senior Bishop of the church until he fell ill in 1943 and underwent major surgery.
 Because of his declining health, he attended his last convention in 1944 in Chicago, Illinois, where he was elected Senior Bishop and President Emeritus of the National Convention for life.

 Jones died in Los Angeles on January 19, 1949; his homegoing service was held at Christ Temple Church (54th and Hooper) on January 25, 1949, at 1:00pm.
 He is buried with his wife Pearl, who died on August 13, 1972, at Evergreen Cemetery, Los Angeles.
 He was succeeded by Bishop Major Rudd Conic who in 1967 relocated Christ Temple Church to its current location on 54th and 10th Ave.

+Hymns

+In 1899, Jones began to author hymns for his church.
+Some of his known hymns which are still sung around the world are Deeper, Deeper; I Will Make the Darkness Light; Come Unto Me; Where Shall I Be; I'm Happy With Jesus Alone; and Jesus Only.